honzamach/msms/documentation.rst

-..
-MSMS documentation master file, created by sphinx-quickstart on Tue Mar 29 14:35:05 2016.

 Welcome to **MSMS!**
 ================================================================================

-Welcome to **MSMS**, server management system based on |tool_ansible|.
+Welcome to **MSMS**, a server management system based on |tool_ansible| IT automation tool and other open-source utilities.

 .. toctree::
    :maxdepth: 2